erow/barlowtwins/README.md

   </tr>
 </table>

-You can choose to download either the weights of the pretrained ResNet-50 network or the full checkpoint, which also contains the weights of the projector network and the state of the optimizer.

-The pretrained model is also available on PyTorch Hub.
+The pretrained model is also available on `TODO`.

 ```
 import torch
-model = torch.hub.load('facebookresearch/barlowtwins:main', 'resnet50')
+# TODO
 ```

 ### Barlow Twins Training